shinichi-c/proprietary_vendor_oneplus_camera/README.md

 *Please note: OnePlus Gallery likes to periodically spin up the image classification process in the background after device has been idle for some time, even if not plugged in.*
 At least I think that's what it's doing.
 Whatever it is, it eats a LOT of battery, so you may want to get app info & set background battery usage to "Restricted" instead of the default "Optimized", or just remove the expansion .obb file altogether, if you're experiencing this drain.

+*Please note: If OnePlus Camera gets stuck in a state where it keeps crashing when you try to use slow-motion (high frame rate) or portrait mode, do the following:*
+Open the Files app and navigate to where you copied the unzipped `OnePlusCamera-platformcert.apk` app file, select it and choose "Update" (even though it's not a new version), then long-press on the OnePlus Camera app icon and select "Pro Mode" from the shortcut bubble, and try changing any exposure option.
+It should unlock the camera hardware again, and allow you to open the app normally & use slow-motion and portrait properly again.

 ## For ~~build bots~~ developers - Using this repository for compiling:
 _Yeah it's not an all-in-one magic self-contained solution like PJGowtham's work back in the day, sorry._